csswizardry/csswizardry-grids/README.md

 It’s as simple as that!

+---

 **Note the empty HTML comments.** These are to remove whitespace caused by using `inline-block`.
 Prior to v1.1 this was tackled by using some [`[letter|word]-spacing` trickery](https://github.com/csswizardry/csswizardry-grids/blob/60a5075ac65282bb24fa5a5d5ed32a060ce2975f/csswizardry-grids.scss#L64-L65), however Chrome 25 introduced a change which meant this method now broke csswizardry-grids.

+If you’d rather not use HTML comments to remove the whitespace then you can set the `$use-markup-fix` variable to false; this invokes a CSS hack that _cannot_ be guaranteed.
+Always take care to check things over if using this method.

+---

 ### Sass’ silent classes